FRACerqueira/PipeAndFilter/docs/apis/pipefilterplus.piperanstatus.md

 ### <a id="properties-count"/>**Count**

-Get number of times the pipe was executed
+The number of times the pipe has been executed.

 ```csharp
 public int Count { get; }